shopware/docs/products/guided-shopping/installation.md

     Note that the admin credentials are required to connect to the installed plugin library through an Admin API.
     {% endhint %}

-1. Re-deploy Shopware PWA
+1. Re-deploy Shopware PWA.

+With this the PWA will contain the Guided Shopping plugin and ready to use.

-Now let us rehearse the steps before deployment by going through the [Checklist](checklist.md).
+Now let us rehearse the steps before deployment by going through the [Checklist](./checklist.md).